MukeshMishraReloaded/MukeshMishraReloaded/README.md

 👋 Welcome to my GitHub, I'm Mukesh Mishra!
 😄 Pronouns: He, him

 🔍 Passionate about the transformative power of data science, artificial intelligence (AI), and machine learning (ML), I find myself constantly immersed in the exploration of these fields.
-My journey is currently anchored in the foundational seas of Linear Algebra, Calculus, and Mathematics for ML, believing firmly that these mathematical underpinnings are key to unlocking the full potential of AI technologies.
+My journey is currently anchored in the foundational seas of Machine Learning & Deep Learning, believing firmly that understanding the fundamentals are key to unlocking the full potential of AI technologies.

 💡 I'm on the lookout for opportunities to collaborate on projects related to AI, ML, and MLOps.
 My goal is to contribute to innovations that not only push the boundaries of what's possible but also solve real-world problems in creative and efficient ways.